Locotomate21/bugtracker-app-main/README.md

 ## Contact

-For any inquiries or questions, please contact [Esteban Toro](estebantoro.greenman@gmail.com).
+For any inquiries or questions, please contact [Carlos Losada](tomate1tigre@gmail.com).